BaraaAlhaddar/BaraaAlhaddar/README.md

 # Hi, I'm Albaraa Alhaddar ! 👋

-Detail-oriented, organized, and meticulous person.
+Friendly, organized, and meticulous person.
 Interested in learning and working on new technologies.
 Likes to solve complex problems meticulously.
-A social person who wants to meet new people loves to code and has different daily challenges.

 ## Contact me :